Burlington's 3rd Annual "Fines for Food' Campaign Kicks off. Details.

 Scarff Ave

-Current Status: design complete, construction after 2023 paving of Shelburne Street,
+Current Status: design complete, construction planned for 2024

 View slides from the January 18, 2022 neighborhood meeting